James Bickford (racing driver): 2014 season

-2015: NASCAR K&N Pro Series West
+2015 season

-Bickford kicked off his 2015 NASCAR K&N Pro Series West season on March 28, 2015, at Kern County Raceway Park in Bakersfield, California.
-He finished fourth in the night's race.
-Bickford has been invited into NASCAR Next, one of two drivers from the Pro Series West to be invited into NASCAR's elite group of up-and-comings.
-This invitation was announced on May 5, 2015, at the NASCAR Hall of Fame in Charlotte, North Carolina.
+Bickford opened his 2015 season on March 28 at Kern County Raceway Park in Bakersfield, California, finishing fourth.
+On May 5, 2015, he was announced as one of two drivers from the K&N Pro Series West invited to join NASCAR Next, NASCAR's elite development program, at a ceremony at the NASCAR Hall of Fame in Charlotte, North Carolina.